-In 2017, Halloween decorations at expanded to California Adventure Park and we seriously can’t get enough!
+Halloween decorations at California Adventure Park are amazing and we seriously can’t get enough!
 We start with the entrance to California Adventure Park with Oogie Boogie greeting us as we enter Halloween Time at Disneyland Resort.
-Halloween decorations will return to California Adventure in 2018 as well!

 Disneyland Halloween Time decorations on Buena Vista Street.
 California Adventure is decorated with purple bunting and banners, along with black bats and night time lights which really makes Buena Vista Street come alive.

 The Headless Horseman has arrived on the left side of Buena Vista Street.
-At night, fog covers the area for even spookier photo opps.
-Hand a PhotoPass photographer your camera or get Disney MaxPass for free PhotoPass.
+At night, fog covers the area for an even spookier photo spot.

 Luigi’s Rollickin’ Roadsters gets a simple Halloween overlay with new music and decor as Luigi’s Honkin’ Haul-O-Ween.